 The morning passes without much incident other than some cobbles and a half-arsed dog chase.
 Flat boring roads, Lidl, petrol stations, more cobbles, terrible road surfaces.
 It’s not only hot today but also humid.
 The front mech changes to the small ring of it’s own accord – Di2 battery is dying.
 Today is not a day to be spinning away on the small ring.
 Charge it on a petrol station forecourt whilst eating ice cream and watching the last three riders I overtook pass by.
 As soon as I leave the road heads into hills and doesn’t stop for the rest of the day.
 Probably could have saved time and waited to tonight to charge the di2.

 I watch the sun set over mountains, a red ball falling behind purple-blue silhouettes.
 It is stunning.
 For the first time today I remember why I do this.
 There’s an extended descent and flat road to Paracin where I’ve booked an apartment for tonight.
 I settle into the aerobars and catch a few other riders over the next few kilometres, many of them TCR veterans and there’s a lot of talk of this being the toughest start to date.
 I’m having conversations over my shoulder, I don’t need to slow up to be told what I already know.
 Settle back into the aerobars for 8km of straight road into town.
 Blinking red light ahead, a carrot to chase.
 Head down, pedal.
-Boot up the phone and follow it to the suburban street where my apartment is located.
+Boot up the phone and follow it to the residential street where my apartment is located.
 After a bit of wandering around I find it before my phone completely dies and I can no longer access the address.
 I spot a message from Josh, “Punctured on way to CP.
 I’m done.”
 Pants.

 The owners of the apartment don’t speak English but do speak French so we’re able to make ourselves understood to each other.
 I want to leave early so I need to leave my bike in the garden rather than garage.
 I’m slightly nervous about leaving it outside but there’s a very big dog in a kennel in the corner and a “Beware of the dog” sign on the gate.
 There again it didn’t seem too fussed when I strolled in earlier.
 Quite honestly if someone nicks the bike I’m not sure I’d care right now [sorry Mark, sorry Damon].
 I shower and wash all my kit then stroll to Lidl down the street to buy two dinners and two breakfasts.
 After eating I plug everything in to charge including the dead phone.
 I try different cables again in an attempt to get it to charge.
 Nothing.
 I wake up on the floor at 2am with the phone under my face.
 The floor is remarkably comfortable but I climb onto the bed and pass out again.